pharring/SettingsStoreExplorer/marketplace/overview.md

 Or you can find it in "Quick search":
 <br/>![Quick Search](images/QuickSearch.png)

 The Tool Window has two panels.
-The left hand panel shows three trees: Config, User and Remote.
+The left hand panel shows four trees: Config, User, Remote and Roaming.
 Each tree is a hierarchical collection of sub-collections and properties.
 The properties are shown in the right hand panel.
 <br/>![Settings Store Tool Window](images/SettingsStoreToolWindow.png)

 ## Modifying (editing) settings